 She has, in fact, proved to be the most reliable bullshit meter I have ever had in my life and for that -- and her love and devotion to me and our friendship -- I am eternally grateful.

-I won't sum up the talks because I think they're best experienced directly.
-I'll embed them here so you can watch them.
-And do watch them.
+I won't sum them up for you -- I think they're best experienced directly.
+So here they are.
+Do watch them.
 They are transcendent.

 I take my clothes off and then run into my room, lock the door and apologize profusely for having put you in a difficult position.